locationtech/geomesa/docs/tutorials/shallow-join.rst

     %AddDeps org.geotools gt-geojson 14.1 --transitive --repository http://download.osgeo.org/webdav/geotools

-We are then able to transform the RDD of Simple Features to an RDD of strings, collect those strings from each partition, join them, and write them to a file.
+We can then transform the RDD of Simple Features to an RDD of strings, collect those strings from each partition, join them, and write them to a file.

 .. code-block:: scala